hsf-training/hsf-training-singularity-webpage/_episodes/02-running-containers.md

 - "Learn to search and pull images from the Singularity library and Docker Hub."
 - "Interact with the containers using the command-line interface."
 keypoints:
-- "Singularity images are accessible from the CLI, and they become containers during the execution."
-- "A container can be  from a local `.sif` or directly with the URL of the image."
+- "A container can be started from a local `.sif` or directly with the URL of the image."
 - "Singularity is also compatible with Docker images, providing access to the large collection of images hosted by Docker Hub."
+- Get a shell inside of your container with `singularity shell <path/URL to image>`
+- Bind directories with `--bind`
 ---

 # The Singularity Command Line Interface